cldwalker/lein-spell/README.md

 ## Description

-This library catches spelling mistakes in tech documents and clojure docstrings.
+This library catches spelling mistakes in programming docs and clojure docstrings.

 ## Install